-Imagine fighting wildfires and saving people's homes, only to walk through the ashes of your own home you built by hand.
-Last year’s Colorado wildfires burned 1,000 square miles and destroyed over 1,000 homes, businesses, and other structures.
-4,000 people are displaced long-term.
-Even the Grand Lake cemetery is closed until it can be restored.
+Imagine fighting wildfires and saving people's homes, only to walk through the ashes of your own home that took you a year to build by hand.
+In 2020, Colorado wildfires burned 1,000 square miles and destroyed over 1,000 homes, businesses, and other structures.
+Then in 2021, the Marshall fire near Denver destroyed 1,000 families' homes.
+Many thousands of people are displaced long-term.

-Rotary quickly raised $40,000 for recovery and has devoted 200 hours so far to helping, with much more to come.
-We’re guided by the local Rotary clubs who best know the needs.
+Local Rotary Clubs quickly raised hundreds of thousands of dollars for recovery and have devoted many hundreds of hours so far to helping, with much more to come.
+We’re guided by the impacted Rotary clubs who best know the needs.

 Hudson is hospitalized for a while...